KassieKitsune/PluralQuartz/README.md

 ## Testimonials
 <details>
-These are all real quotes and sentiments from various members of our system during the development of PluralQuartz<p>
+These are all real quotes and sentiments from various members of our system during the development of pkPrism<p>

 ><b>"This is how I find out that my daughter hasn't set a color for her pk profile at all"</b>
 <br> 🍫 A Girl-Dad Dad-Girl<p>